How To Test Your Water Quality at Home in 5 Steps

 How Often Should You Test Water Quality?

-The Centers for Disease Control and Prevention recommend that well water be tested once a year.
-With a lack of regulations around private well water safety, water from this type of source should be measured for coliform bacteria, dissolved solids, nitrates and pH levels.
-You should also test well water if there have been any issues with or changes to your well and/or the land surrounding it.
+The Centers for Disease Control and Prevention recommend that well water be tested once a year for coliform bacteria, dissolved solids, nitrates and pH levels.
+Also test your well water if there have been any issues with or changes to your well or the land surrounding it.

 Graphic explaining how often to test water at home and why more tests could be needed.

-For example, soldiers and their families who lived and worked at Camp Lejeune, a Marine Corps base in North Carolina, between 1953 and 1987 were exposed to contaminated water.
+Soldiers and their families who lived and worked at Camp Lejeune, a Marine Corps base in North Carolina, between 1953 and 1987 were exposed to contaminated water, for example.
 Of the approximately 1 million people potentially exposed during that time, many developed severe illnesses, including cancer, Parkinson’s disease and reproductive issues.

 Physical symptoms of contamination can help determine what could be in your water.
 The chart below lists some common water contaminants and the signs of their presence.